Mackey 2-functors and Mackey 2-motives: Additive Mackey 2-motives

 to be the block-completion of the \emph{$\kk$-linearization} of (the group completion of) semi-additive Mackey 2-motives.
 The latter is obtained simply by tensoring all Hom-groups of 2-cells with~$\kk$ and extending the structural functors $\kk$-linearly. \end{Def}

-\begin{Rem} Additive 2-motives inherit from their semi-additive progenitors the property of classifying all Mackey 2-functors whose values are \emph{idempotent-complete} additive categories.
+\begin{Rem} Additive Mackey 2-motives inherit from their semi-additive progenitors the property of classifying all Mackey 2-functors whose values are \emph{idem\-po\-tent-com\-plete} additive categories.
 In other words, precomposition with the canonical pseudo-functor $\GG^\op\to \mathbb Z\Spanhat(\GG;\JJ)$ induces a biequivalence

 In order to see this, it suffices to break the canonical embedding down to its composition factors (see \Cref{Rem:combined-envelopes}):

 Besides the universal properties of the various constructions, this also uses the convenient fact that additive pseudo-functors are automatically \emph{locally} additive (\Cref{Prop:(locally)-additive-pseudo-functors}), as well as the fact that the target 2-category $\ICADD$ is itself block-complete (\Cref{Exa:ICAdd-is-lic}). \end{Rem}